zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Task 1/My essay 11 pie chart.md

 Marital status in Canada and Australia is reported by the two given pie charts.

 Overall, it is apparent that separation takes more than half in the statistics of marital status in Canada and more than a quarter of Canadians are married.
-On the other hand, separation is significantly less prevelant in Autralia than it is on Canada, and almost half of the citizens are married.
+On the other hand, separation is significantly less ~~==prevelant==~~ prevalent in Autralia than it is on Canada, and almost half of the citizens are married.

 Separation without divorce is the most common status in Canada with a figure of 53% and 29% are married.
 The remaining 18% is shared by singles, widows, divorced and same sex marriages with 7%, 7%, 1% and 3% respectively.